Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Educational:

-• provides mutual understanding and contact between the teacher, student, parents and class teacher;
+• ensures mutual understanding and contact between teacher, student, parents and class teacher;

-• contributes to the formation of skills for a systematic and conscientious attitude to educational duties.
+• contributes to the formation of skills in a systematic and conscientious attitude to educational responsibilities.

 3. Orienting:

-• influences mental work in order to realize the process of this work and understand one's own knowledge (Ananiev B.G.);
+• influences mental work in order to understand the process of this work and understand one’s own knowledge (Ananyev B.G.);

-• forms the skill of assessment itself, reflection by the student of everything that happens to him in the lesson.
+• forms the skill of self-assessment, reflection by the student of everything that happens to him in the lesson.

-• renders impact on the affective-volitional sphere through the experience of success or failure, the formation of claims and intentions, actions and relationships; assessment affects the personality as a whole;
+• provides impact on the affective-volitional sphere through the experience of success or failure, the formation of claims and intentions, actions and relationships; assessment affects the personality as a whole;

-• under its direct influence, the pace of mental work is accelerated or slowed down (Ananiev B.G.).
+• under its direct influence the pace of mental work accelerates or slows down (Ananyev B.G.).

 5. Diagnostic:

-• fixes both the general level of preparedness and the dynamics of the student's success in various areas of cognitive activity;
+• records how general level preparedness and dynamics of student success in various areas of cognitive activity;

-• involves continuous monitoring of the quality of students' knowledge, measuring the level of knowledge at various stages of learning;
+• involves continuous monitoring of the quality of students’ knowledge, measuring the level of knowledge on various stages training;

-• allows you to identify the reasons for the deviation from the set goals and objectives.
+• allows you to identify the reasons for deviations from specified goals and objectives.

-^ Comparison of the traditional assessment system with modern approaches to assessing student learning achievements
+^ Comparison of the traditional assessment system with modern approaches to assessing student achievements

-In the last 10-15 years in Western pedagogy, there has been a process of radical rethinking of the traditional system of assessing student learning achievements.
+Over the past 10-15 years, Western pedagogy has been undergoing a process of radical rethinking of the traditional system for assessing students' educational achievements.
 Among the new approaches to this problem, the following types of assessments can be distinguished:

 Built on the concept of competence;

-The main difference between the above approaches lies in the orientation of the assessment system either on the product of educational activity or on the assessment process, although all of them are organic links of the same educational chain "standard - competence - performance skills - result".
-The artificial division of these approaches and their disparate consideration sin with the same "vices" as the traditional system: the discreteness of the evaluation process, the fragmentation and partiality of the evaluated qualities, the rigidity and quantitative orientation of the evaluation, understanding it as a subject-object interaction, the artificiality of the conditions in which it carried out, etc.
+The main difference between the listed approaches is the orientation of the assessment system either on the product of educational activity or on the assessment process, although all of them are organic links of the same educational chain “standard - competence - performance skill - result”.
+The artificial separation of these approaches and their fragmented consideration suffer from the same “flaws” as the traditional system: discreteness of the assessment process, fragmentation and partiality of the assessed qualities, rigidity and quantitative orientation of the assessment, understanding it as a subject-object interaction, artificiality of the conditions in which it carried out, etc.

 Deputy Director for ER,